Michael Pearce

 @michaelpearce.bsky.social

 History, Scotland.
-Probably writing about material culture, costume, household accounts, letters, and recipe books
+Probably writing about material culture, costume, household accounts, letters, recipe books, and the fine grain detail of Scottish royal revenue.

 Reposted by Michael Pearce